SDCG69/SDCG-V10/content/fiction/han2.md

 ## Five — A Deeper Domination

-Hanna braced one knee against the mattress, gripping Mark's hips with both hands.
+Hanna slowly pulled out her fingers and slapped Mark's butt hard.
+Her hand tingling with sting of the hard strike.
+She braced one knee against the mattress, gripping Mark's hips with both hands.
 With a single fluid motion—honed from years of deadlifts—she hauled him backward onto his knees.
 His startled grunt dissolved into a groan as his weight settled against her, his bound wrists straining against the headboard cuffs.
 The crop slipped from her fingers, thudding onto the duvet as she steadied him with a palm between his shoulder blades.

 "Christ," Mark gasped, his voice muffled by the blindfold.
 The muscles in his thighs trembled where they pressed against Hanna's knees—not from resistance, but the effort of holding his new position.
 Sweat darkened the navy silk scarf tied over his eyes, the fabric clinging to his sharp cheekbones.

+[image src="media/img/Han3.jpg" alt="Hanna"]

 "You belong to me," Hanna breathed against the sweat-damp nape of Mark's neck, her teeth grazing the tight cord of muscle there.
 The crop lay forgotten as she dragged her fingernails down the twin welts crossing his ass—the skin still fever-hot beneath her touch.
-Mark shuddered violently when she delivered one final stinging slap with her bare palm, the sound echoing like a gunshot in the humid air.
+Mark shuddered violently when she delivered one final stinging slap with her bare palm, the sound echoing like a gunshot in the humid air before adding more lube to her fingers and slowly pushing them back inside his ass.

 His choked moan dissolved into a gasp as she thrust her fingers deeper inside him—no longer teasing, but claiming.
 The lube made obscene, wet sounds with each deliberate curl of her fingertips, syncing with the creak of leather restraints as Mark strained against them.
 His hips jerked involuntarily, driving himself back onto her hand with a desperation that sent pleasure arcing down her spine.

-The fourth finger slid in alongside the others, stretching Mark taut enough to make his breath stutter against the blindfold.
-Hanna watched his throat work—swallowing back sounds she intended to wring from him eventually—as she crooked her fingers just shy of that spot inside him.
-His body clenched around her, sweat dripping down the dip of his spine to where her wrist disappeared between his thighs.
+His body clenched around her fingers, sweat dripping down the dip of his spine to where her wrist disappeared between his thighs.

 "Tell me," she murmured against his shoulder blade, her teeth grazing the salt-damp skin.
 "What were you thinking about?
 When you practiced these knots alone."